Section J - Students

-- Pipeline students (see JFB-R3) are placed before the lottery.
+- Pipeline students (see JFB-R3) and students who are applying for placement in schools which are not oversubscribed are placed before the lottery.

 - The School Choice application allows the parent to choose whether or not the student should be considered as a Sibling (see the definition above) or if the student has a parent/guardian employed by TUSD.
 If seats are available in the appropriate grade-school, sibling students are placed after neighborhood and pipeline students.
 Children of employees are placed after siblings.

 - The School Choice application will indicate whether the student is applying to a magnet program or open enrollment.
-For example, a parent may choose Tucson High Fine Arts Magnet as their first choice, and Tucson High School Open Enrollment as their second choice.
+For example, a parent may choose Tucson High Fine Arts Magnet as their first choice, and Innovation Tech High School Open Enrollment as their second choice.